pachyderm/docs-content/latest/build-dags/pipeline-spec/input-join.md

 ## Behavior

--  A join input must have the `glob` and `join_on` parameters configured to work properly.
+-  A join input must have the `glob` and `joinOn` parameters configured to work properly.
 A join can combine multiple PFS inputs.
-- You can optionally add `"outer_join": true` to your PFS input.
-In that case, you will alter the join's behavior from a default "inner-join" (creates a datum if there is a match only) to a "outer-join" (the repos marked as `"outer_join": true` will see a datum even if there is no match).
+- You can optionally add `"outerJoin": true` to your PFS input.
+In that case, you will alter the join's behavior from a default "inner-join" (creates a datum if there is a match only) to a "outer-join" (the repos marked as `"outerJoin": true` will see a datum even if there is no match).
-- You can set 0 to many PFS input to `"outer_join": true` within your `join`.
+- You can set 0 to many PFS input to `"outerJoin": true` within your `join`.

 ## Capture Groups